szymonlopaciuk/szymonlopaciuk.github.io/_posts/2021-03-26-apple-adb-protocol.md

 3. The host issues a `Listen` register `3` command to address `2` giving keyboard A a new address of, say, `8`.
 4. The host issues a `Talk` register `3` command to address `2` again, and this time keyboard B responds with the contents of its register 3.
 5. The host issues a `Listen` register `3` command to address `2` giving keyboard B a new address of, say, `9`.
-6. The host issues a final `Talk` register `3` command to address `2` but as there are no more keyboard, there is no response.
+6. The host issues a final `Talk` register `3` command to address `2` but as there are no more keyboards, there is no response.
 The host then moves on to querying the next address.

 Keep in mind that this part is not mandatory, and as such if you are sure that you will only ever handle one device of each type it can be skipped.